 The first Friday and Saturday of December is the Journey to Bethlehem.
 Experience the sights and sounds that Joseph and Mary may have experienced as they journeyed to Bethlehem.
 Some of the activities of the journey include registering for taxation, just as Mary and Joseph did, and experiencing the Bethlehem marketplace.
 Participants will also meet biblical characters and share a fireside with shepherds and their flocks.
 The journey ends with a live Nativity scene.
 The area is lighted with over 10,000 luminaries.
 This is a beautiful experience.

-Christmas decorations of every kind can be found at 'Tis the Season in Berlin.
+Christmas decorations of every kind can be found throughout the community.

 No December visit to Amish Country would be complete without a stop at 'Tis the Season - the largest Christmas store in Ohio.